History of Moscow: Empire (1721–1917)

+The 645-kilometer long railway between Moscow and Saint-Petersburg began operating in 1851.
+While technically it was not the first railway in Russia, its construction is generally seen as the beginning of the railway era in Russia.
+As railways grew in subsequent decades, Moscow served as the central railway hub of Russia.

-When Catherine II came to power in 1762, the city's filth and smell of sewage was depicted by observers as a symptom of disorderly life styles of lower-class Russians recently arrived from the farms.
+When Catherine II came to power in 1762, the city's filth and smell of sewage was depicted by observers as a symptom of the disorderly lifestyles of lower-class Russians recently arrived from the farms.
 Elites called for improving sanitation, which became part of Catherine's plans for increasing control over social life.
 National political and military successes from 1812 through 1855 calmed the critics and validated efforts to produce a more enlightened and stable society.
 There was less talk about the smell and the poor conditions of public health.
 However, in the wake of Russia's failures in the Crimean War in 1855–56, confidence in the ability of the state to maintain order in the slums eroded, and demands for improved public health put filth back on the agenda.

 Soviet era (1917–1991)

 In November 1917, upon learning of the uprising happening in Petrograd, Moscow’s Bolsheviks also began their uprising.
 On November 2 (15), 1917, after heavy fighting, Soviet power was established in Moscow.

 Then Vladimir Lenin, fearing possible foreign invasion, moved the capital from Petrograd (Saint Petersburg) back to Moscow on March 12, 1918.

 During the Great Patriotic War, the Soviet State Committee of Defense and the General Staff of the Red Army were located in Moscow.
 In 1941, 16 divisions of the national volunteers (more than 160,000 people), 25 battalions (18,000 people) and 4 engineering regiments were formed among the Muscovites.
 On 6 December 1941, German Army Group Centre was stopped at the outskirts of the city and then driven off in the course of the Battle of Moscow.
 Many factories were evacuated, together with much of the government, and from October 20 the city was declared to be in a state of siege.
 Its remaining inhabitants built and manned antitank defenses, while the city was bombarded from the air.
 On May 1, 1944 a medal "For the defense of Moscow" and in 1947 another medal "In memory of the 800th anniversary of Moscow" were instituted.